Churchyards in the Diocese of Chelmsford

 § decorative edgings/fencing/artificial enclosures

 Memorial headstones need planning permission (a “faculty”).
-Some memorials can be authorised by the incumbent on form CR1 (obtainable from your undertaker).
+Some memorials can be authorised by the incumbent on form CR1 (obtainable from your undertaker or stonemason).
 Other types of memorial need authorisation from the Chancellor of the Diocese.
-Please do not place or plant anything on a grave unless you have permission from form CR1 or a faculty.
+Please do not place or plant anything on a grave unless you have permission via form CR1 or a faculty.
 The Chancellor insists that all unauthorised objects must be removed.

-Please contact Naomi if you have any questions about memorials.
+Please contact the church if you have any questions about memorials.